THE DOVER WAR MEMORIAL PROJECT

 Keyton, A. J. T.

 Albert Joseph Thomas Keyton, M2/1(6)556644, was a Private in the Clearing Office of the Army Service Corps.
-He was born, lived, and enlisted in Dover.
+He lived, and enlisted in Dover, and was born there, being baptised at Holy Trinity on 3 September 1896 as Albert Joseph Thomas, the son of John.

 King.
 C.

-C. King was a Lieutenant in the Royal Naval Reserve, attached to the Dover Patrol.
-He had worked for the SEC Railway, captaining their Dover boats before the war, and is commemorated on the memorial at the now Cruise Terminal, formerly Marine Station.
+C. King was a Lieutenant in the Royal Naval Reserve, which he had joined on the outbreak of the war, attached to the Dover Patrol.
+He had worked for the SEC Railway, captaining their Dover boats, and is commemorated on the memorial at the now Cruise Terminal, formerly Marine Station.

 notice, Lieut King received the one clear call to enter into Eterna, courtesy Dover Express